Aptivi-Archives/Config-Kernel-Simulator/README.md

 Please note that the current version is not final and contains bugs and instabilities.
 Send us a feedback on GitHub issues.

+DEPRECATED: This software is deprecated in favor of 0.0.12's builtin configuration tool.

 ## |-----+--> _Prerequisites_ <--+-----|

 - Microsoft .NET Framework 4.8